Psychotherapy in Toronto - Downtown

-Could the quality of our relationships - with family, friends, colleagues and partners - influence our personal growth, degree of self-actualization or whether we thrive in life?
+Could the quality of our relationships - with family, friends, colleagues and partners - influence our physical health, degree of self-actualization and whether we thrive in life?
 Could our emotional well-being depend on having satisfying relationships with others?
 Do small moments and our feelings about them define the quality of our lives?
 I encourage individuals and couples to contemplate these questions - to consider how they connect with themselves and others.

 As a relationship issues therapist, I hope to understand how you have been impacted by your unique relational experiences and social context.
-With you, I hope to create a relationship that you will find supportive, transforming and energizing.
-I am passionate about offering you a space in which to express your feelings, be heard, gain insights, explore possibilities, tap into your strengths, hone communication skills, catalyze change and develop valuable relational skills with which to make the most of your life and relationships.
+In collaboration with you, I hope to create a therapeutic relationship that you will find supportive, transforming and energizing.
+I am passionate about offering you a space in which to express your feelings, be heard, gain insights, explore possibilities, tap into strengths, hone communication skills, catalyze change and develop valuable relational skills with which to make the most of your life and relationships.

 Life purpose or life transition therapy:

 You may be going through a life transition or struggling to forge a sense of identity, purpose or belonging.
 Your quest might be to find your place in the world.
 Perhaps you would like to take stock of your life to date and be steadily supported in your efforts to create a fulfilling future.
 A person's greatest challenge is often to live an enriched and meaningful life despite his or her beginnings and current circumstances.
 What if you were to care for yourself in ways you've cared for others?
 What if you were to prioritize your own needs, interests, passions and talents just a little more?